scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerAKS.md

 ## Step 5.
 Monitor the cluster

 It is critical to actively monitor the overall health and performance of a cluster running in production.
-This section shows how to configure container insights for the AKS cluster, Container insights gives you performance visibility by collecting memory and processor metrics from controllers, nodes, and containers.
+This section shows how to configure container insights for the AKS cluster, Container insights give you performance visibility by collecting memory and processor metrics from controllers, nodes, and containers.
-Container insights collects container logs also for log monitoring.
+Container insights collect container logs also for log monitoring.
-For more information on the container insights you can follow the [official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview).
+For more information on the container insights, you can follow the [official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview).

 ## Recommendations

-* You should configure alerting for the AKS cluster on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-metric-alerts#enable-alert-rules)
+* You should configure alerting for the AKS cluster based on [Azure official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-metric-alerts#enable-alert-rules)

 ### Steps

-* Enable monitoring of Azure Kubernetes Service on the basis of [the official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-enable-existing-clusters).
+* Enable monitoring of Azure Kubernetes Service based on [the official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-enable-existing-clusters).

 ## Step 6.
 Checklist for confirming Scalar DB server deployment